 Dreaming into Wholeness with the Serpent Bearer

-Saturn is traveling near the Serpent Bearer all for most of 2017 in alignment with Rasalhague, the Crown Chakra of Ophiuchus.
+Saturn is traveling below the Serpent Bearer for most of 2017 in alignment with Rasalhague, the Crown Chakra of Ophiuchus.
 How are we dreaming a new reality, a new form, a new sustainable way of living the life we are living.
 How can we more fully participate with that?

 “Ophiuchus means ‘he who holds the serpent’ and that is how he is depicted.